 Let me get into some more serious SPOILERS so I can dissect some stuff I see here.

 On the surface this seems like a simple revenge story.
 He announces from childhood what he’s gonna do: “I will avenge you Father.
 I will save you Mother.
 I will kill you Fjölnir.”
-In some movies the satisfaction of a story element like that is anticipating him crossing off each line of his KILL BILL death list and then seeing him do it.
+In some movies the satisfaction of a story element like that is anticipating him crossing off each line of his KILL BILL death list.

 But in THE NORTHMAN, none of those things turn out to be as cut and dry as it seemed to him as a kid.